Jabalpur: Rail

-Jabalpur Junction railway station, headquarters of the West Central Railway, is located within the city.
+Jabalpur Junction railway station, is one of the five major railway stations located in the city.
+Madan Mahal railway station is located in the heart of Jabalpur City.

-Jabalpur city has the divisional headquarters of the railways besides having the zonal headquarter of the West Central Railway (WCR).
-The boundaries of divisional headquarters extend up to Itarsi Junction station in the south, Bina Junction station in the north, Manikpur Junction station and Riwa station in the North East and Singaroli station in the east.
+Jabalpur city homes the Zonal Headquarters of West Central Railways (WCR).
+Jabalpur is also one of the three divisional headquarters in WCR.
+The boundaries of divisional headquarters extend up to Itarsi Junction in the south-west, Bina Junction station in the north, Manikpur Junction and Rewa station in the North East and Singrauli station in the east.
 All these railway lines are broad gauge lines.
 A narrow-gauge line existed between Jabalpur to Gondia station which has presently been converted to broad gauge.
 Now this line provides direct connectivity to Nagpur Junction railway station and Raipur Junction railway station, via Gondia Junction.

-The zonal headquarters include three divisions namely Jabalpur division, Bhopal Division and Kota division.
+Jabalpur Junction is well connected with Rail and has dedicated trains to New Delhi, Mumbai, Kolkata, Lucknow, SVDK Katra, Ajmer, Somnath, Pune, Bangalore, Coimbatore etc.